We recreated the Unix Rosetta Stone

 And despite powershell being quite good (particularly when combined with an SSH server), there's still not a good source of info for the people who want to use Windows via command line.
 And the people who want to use Windows via command line tend to already know Unix commands.

-A lot of basic Linux docs are woefully out of date, pointing to tools like ifconfig (which hasn't been maintained in a decade, isn't used by Linux distros anymore, and might just refuse to show you your network interface at all), nslookup (its authors recommend you use dig instead), and hand-cooking traditional system V init shell scripts of varying quality rather than using a 10-line .service files like the rest of the OS.
+A lot of basic Linux docs are woefully out of date, pointing to tools like ifconfig (which has been deprecated for years in favor of the ip command), nslookup (its authors recommend you use dig instead), and hand-cooking traditional system V init shell scripts of varying quality rather than using a 10-line .service files with systemd.

 Designing a new Rosetta Stone